LewisHaley/stb-tester.com/match-parameters.rst

       absdiff_threshold_erode.png

-   ... which even after being eroded, persist, meaning that the result is accurately reported as a negtive match.
+   ... which even after being eroded, persist, meaning that the result is accurately reported as a negative match.

 <!-- End reStructuredText content -->